vivekparasharr/vivekparasharr.github.io/_posts/2019-02-02-building-blocks-of-cpp.markdown

 block
 */
 ```

+While C++ can be a powerful tool, it can also be complex and difficult to learn, especially for beginners.
+The language has a steep learning curve, and requires a solid understanding of programming concepts such as pointers, memory management, and OOP.
+However, with the right resources and dedication, C++ can be a rewarding and powerful tool for software development.

+Overall, C++ is a popular and powerful programming language that is used in a wide range of applications, from operating systems to video games.
+Its efficiency, speed, and support for OOP and generic programming make it a versatile and powerful tool for software developers.

 To close I will emphasize the importance of practicing in learning anything new.
 Persistence and trying out different combinations of these building blocks for solving easier problems first and more complex ones later on is the only way to become fluent.